How well do you know your guitars?

 Defunct as of mid-1990s

 Kasuga Music Instruments Manufacturing Co.
-Ltd. of Nagoya, Japan, was established in 1935 by Miki Bukichi, who went on to be chairman of the Japanese Democratic Socialist Party in the 1950s.
-Before going bust, Kasuga was mainly an acoustic guitar brand, although it made a small range of electric guitars too.
+Ltd of Nagoya, Japan, was established in 1935 by Miki Bukichi (who went on to become chairman of the Japanese Democratic Socialist Party in the 1950s).
+Before going bust, the company was mainly an acoustic guitar brand, although it made a small range of electric guitars too.
 Kasuga also made lots of bluegrass instruments (banjos, mandolins, etc).

-Kasuga was the usual OEM manufacturer for Tokai, C.F.
+In fact, Kasuga was more known for being an OEM manufacturer, usually for Tokai, C.F.
 Martin and B.C.
 Rich, among others.
 Like most other Japanese manufacturers, Kasuga sold importers’ own brands around the world.

-It started making its own brand of Heerby & Ganson brand of guitars in the 1960s and sold them in Japan throughout the 1960s and 1970s.
-(The name Ganson is a translated amalgam of ‘rock’ = gan and ‘village’ = son.)
+Then in the 1960s, the company started producing its own Heerby & Ganson brand of guitars and sold them in Japan throughout the 1960s and ’70s.
+(The name Ganson is a translated amalgam of ‘gan’ = rock and ‘son’ = village.)

-By the ’80s and ’90s, Kasuga was OEM’ing a lot of guitars for well-known brands like Yamaha, Burny/Fernandes and the early Navigators.
-Apparently, Kasuga also made some Washburn models in 1988 or so (with ‘K’ serial numbers) and might have also made some Jackson and B.C.
+Apparently in 1988 or so, Kasuga also made some Washburn models (with ‘K’ serial numbers) and might have also made some Jackson and B.C.
 Rich guitars.
 Kasuga also did B.C.
-Rich-type copies for the Japanese market with a ‘K’ on the headstock instead of a ‘B’.
+Rich-type copies for the Japanese market with a ‘K’ on the headstocks instead of a ‘B.’

-As a sign of things to come, Kasua lost the Yamaha Acoustic contract to Taiwan sometime in the late 1980s.
+As a sign of things to come, Kasuga lost the Yamaha contract for acoustic guitars to Taiwan sometime in the late 1980s.

-By the start of the 1990s, Kasuga must have had trouble staying in business because a lot of contracts by now went to Korean guitar factories that sprung up in the 1980s and also in Taiwan as well.
+By the early 1990s, Kasuga must have had trouble staying afloat because a lot of its contracts ended up going to the various South Korean guitar factories that had sprung up in the 1980s and also in Taiwan as well.
 Kasuga went out of business by the mid-1990s.

 Klein

-Klein acoustics and electrics are played by Steve Miller, Joni Mitchell, Andy Summers, Joe Walsh, Bill Frisell, Lou Reed and David Torn.
-Michael Hedges played a Klein electric harp guitar, and Stanley Clark, Billy Sheehan and Sting along with others play Klein-designed basses.
+Klein acoustics and electrics are played by Steve Miller, Joni Mitchell, Andy Summers, Joe Walsh, Lou Reed and David Torn.

 Kramer